 So let’s get started with our Baby Packing List and Baby Travel Checklist!

 Scroll to the bottom for a printable Traveling with Baby – Checklist.

 Checklist for Traveling with a Baby – Table of Contents

 What do you need to travel with a baby?
 Use this baby packing list to ensure you have everything you need for your trip.
 Look it over a few weeks ahead of time to see if there’s anything you should purchase now.

 What to Pack for Baby in Carry-On Luggage

 Here are the items that should be on your checklist for flying with baby.
 You need to have these things with you during your flight and should be in your carry-on luggage.

 It seems obvious, but it’s still worth mentioning!
 You should pack one diaper for every hour of travel (from when you leave your home to when you arrive at your accommodations), along with several extras.
 You never know when a flight will be delayed.

-We recommend having at least one full, unopened large package of wipes, or better yet back them in a travel wipes container.
+We recommend having at least one full, unopened large package of wipes, or better yet pack them in a travel wipes container.
 As you know, they come in handy for far more than diaper changes.